ICESat2-SlideRule/paper/paper/paper.md

 # Acknowledgements

 The `SlideRule` project is funded by the NASA ICESat-2 project and NASA award 80NSSC20K0995.
+We thank reviewers Luis López (@betolink) and Joe Kennedy (@jhkennedy) for their detailed and insightful comments, which improved the quality of the SlideRule code, documentation and this paper.

 # References